History of banking: Italian bankers

-After 1400, political forces did in fact somewhat turn against the methods of the Italian free enterprise bankers.
-In 1401 King Martin I of Aragon had some of these bankers expelled.
-In 1403, Henry IV of England prohibited them from taking profits in any way in his kingdom.
+After 1400, the political turned somewhat against the Italian bankers.
+In 1401 King Martin I of Aragon had some of them expelled.
+In 1403, Henry IV of England prohibited them from taking profits in his kingdom.
 In 1409, Flanders imprisoned and then expelled Genoese bankers.
 In 1410, all Italian merchants were expelled from Paris.
-In 1407, the Bank of Saint George, the first state-bank of deposit, was founded in Genoa and was to dominate business in the Mediterranean.
+In 1407, the Bank of Saint George, the first state bank of deposit, was founded in Genoa and was to dominate business in the Mediterranean.

-15th–17th centuries – Expansion
+15th–17th centuries: expansion

 Italy

-Between 1527 and 1572 a number of important banking family groups arose, such as the Grimaldi, Spinola and Pallavicino families, who were especially influential and wealthy, the Doria, although perhaps less influential, and the Pinelli and the Lomellini.
+Between 1527 and 1572 a number of important banking family groups arose from the Genoese Republic in northern Italy, such as the Grimaldi, Spinola and Pallavicino families, who were especially influential and wealthy, the Doria, although perhaps less influential, and the Pinelli and the Lomellini.

 Spain and the Ottoman Empire

-In 1401 the magistrates of Barcelona, then the capital of the Principality of Catalonia, established in the city the first replication of the Venetian model of exchange and deposit, Taula de canvi—the Table of Exchange, considered to be the first public bank of Europe.
+In 1401 the magistrates of Barcelona, then the capital of the Principality of Catalonia, established in the city the first replication of the Venetian model of exchange and deposit, the Taula de canvi de Barcelona or Table of Exchange, considered to be the first public bank of Europe.

 Halil Inalcik suggests that, in the 16th century, Marrano Jews (Doña Gracia from the House of Mendes) fleeing from Iberia introduced the techniques of European capitalism, banking and even the mercantilist concept of state economy to the Ottoman Empire.
 In the 16th century, the leading financiers in Istanbul were Greeks and Jews.
 Many of the Jewish financiers were Marranos who had fled from Iberia during the period leading up to the expulsion of Jews from Spain.
 Some of these families brought great fortunes with them.

 The most notable of the Jewish banking families in the 16th-century Ottoman Empire was the Marrano banking house of Mendes, which moved to Istanbul in 1552, under the protection of Sultan Suleiman the Magnificent.
 When Alvaro Mendes arrived in Istanbul in 1588, he is reported to have brought with him 85,000 gold ducats.
 The Mendes family soon acquired a dominating position in the state finances of the Ottoman Empire and in commerce with Europe.

 They thrived in Baghdad during the 18th and 19th centuries under Ottoman rule, performing critical commercial functions such as moneylending and banking.
 Like the Armenians, the Jews could engage in necessary commercial activities, such as moneylending and banking, that were proscribed for Muslims under Islamic law.